LS-MicroFrontEnd/Docs.LS.Github/README.md

 ```
 - (whitout "" the name branch)
 - (when is the first branch, the name is main)

-- More info:
+More info:
 [Check Out tutorils](https://www.atlassian.com/es/git/tutorials/using-branches/git-checkout)

 5) Pull all files from the remote repository
 ```
 git pull origin "name branch"
 ```

+### Same cases
-6) If you had a folther with files and pull a new repository with files returns error, for this you have to do this
+**If you had a folther with files and do a pull in new repository with files returns error, for this you have to do this**
 ```
 git pull origin "name brach" --allow-unrelated-histories
 ```
 - This is force to merge those repositories

-- More info:
+More info:
 [Error when your merge](https://www.educative.io/edpresso/the-fatal-refusing-to-merge-unrelated-histories-git-error)

-7) If have the error "Name is too long", do this:
+**If have the error "Name is too long"**
 ```
 git config --system core.longpaths true
 ```